 Sarah “Poppy” Alexander is an associate in Constantine Cannon’s San Francisco office.
 She represents whistleblowers and government entities in qui tam lawsuits in both federal and state court, as well as under the Internal Revenue Service and Securities and Exchange Commission’s whistleblower programs.
-Poppy was selected to the Northern California Super Lawyers Rising Stars list in 2016, 2017, and 2018.
+Poppy has been selected to the Northern California Super Lawyers Rising Stars list every year since 2016.

 Prior to joining Constantine Cannon, Poppy was an associate attorney at Rosen, Bien, Galvan & Grunfeld LLP, where she worked to ensure prisoners received appropriate medical and mental health care and adequate accommodations for disabilities in jails and prisons.